MontagueM/Phonon/README.md

 ## How do I use it for before Beyond Light?

 Find a file called Phonon.exe.config or similar depending on the name of the executable.
-If the file does not exist make sure to run the program at least once before and generate the manifest for Beyond Light.
-You can then modify the key for "BeyondLight" from "True" to "False".
+If the file does not exist make sure to run the program at least once before so it opens.
+You can then close it and open the config file, changing the key "Value" from "Destiny2BL" to "Destiny2PREBL".

 ## How do I get the old packages?